maniebra/nootbook/README.md

 1. Install NodeJS and NPM.
 2. Download This Project.
-3. Execute `node ./srv/main.js` in your command prompt.
+3. Execute `node ./srv/main.js` in your command prompt (from project's root directory).
 4. Open [_Localhost_](http://127.0.0.1:12358) with port **12358** in your browser.

 ## Credits